 The maximum number of common shares reserved for issuance from time to time pursuant to outstanding awards under the plan shall not exceed 6.5% of the aggregate number of our issued and outstanding common shares (including common shares issuable upon exchange of exchangeable shares and other fully paid securities of us and our affiliates exchangeable into common shares) ("Total Common Shares"), less the number of common shares reserved for issuance for stock options outstanding from time to time under our stock option plan.
+Our board has approved an amendment to the plan to reduce this amount to 3.755%.
+The amendment does not require shareholder approval.

 The aggregate number of awards granted to any single grantee may not exceed 1% of the Total Common Shares.
 In addition: (i) the number of common shares issuable to insiders at any time, under all of our security based compensation arrangements, may not exceed 10% of the Total Common Shares; and (ii) the number of common shares issued to insiders, within any one year period, under all of our security based compensation arrangements, may not exceed 10% of the Total Common Shares.